 Construction Underway at Parkway Central

-Deconstruction of the original six levels of stack-shelving units is now complete, clearing the way for exciting new public spaces: The Common, the Business Resource and Innovation Center (BRIC), the Marie H. and Joseph M. Field Teen Center, and other innovative spaces and services.
-These spaces are expected to open in fall 2018.
-These critical updates are made possible in large part by the William Penn Foundation’s historic $25 million grant to the Building Inspiration initiative, as well as by the generosity of a number of private individuals, institutional funders, the City of Philadelphia, and the Commonwealth of Pennsylvania.
+Deconstruction of the original six levels of stack-shelving units is now complete, clearing the way for exciting new public spaces: The Robert and Eileen Kennedy Heim Center for Cultural and Civic Engagement, the Business Resource and Innovation Center (BRIC), the Marie and Joseph Field Teen Center, and other innovative spaces and services.
+These spaces are expected to open in spring 2019.
+These critical updates are made possible in large part by the William Penn Foundation's historic $25 million grant to the Building Inspiration initiative, as well as by the generosity of a number of private individuals, institutional funders, the City of Philadelphia, and the Commonwealth of Pennsylvania.

 Pilot 21st Century Libraries Now Open